gabrielbazan/simplyrestful-demo/README.md

 ## The API

-So the API has three endpoints:
+So, the API has three endpoints:
  * /countries
  * /states
  * /lakes